joji-harada/mern_shopping_list/README.md

 # MERN Shopping List
  Shopping List made with MERN Stack
  This App is a public practice space for a concurrent private MERN Stack App project.
-As well as an example of my experience creating REACT applications.
+To be used as an example of my experience creating REACT applications as well.

 ## Goals:
 - [ ] Utilize MERN to store a basic shopping list with Dates